-How to Get a Mortgage as an Immigrant to the United States
+4 Steps to Getting a Mortgage as an Immigrant to the United States

-Before you consider getting pre-approved for a mortgage as an immigrant to the United States, it’s important to know your immigration status.
-There are a variety of home loan programs available, but the qualifying requirements and documentation will depend on what type of residency you currently have.
+There are a variety of home loan programs available to immigrants in the United States.
+The qualifying guidelines and documentation requirements depend on what type of residency you have.

-A lawful permanent resident is someone who is legally recognized and lawfully recorded as having permanent residency in the U.S. as an immigrant, according to U.S. Citizenship and Immigration Services.
-Lawful permanent residents are issued a Form I-551, or Permanent Resident Card — more commonly called a “Green Card” — to verify this status, allowing them to live and work permanently in the United States.
+Lawful permanent resident.
+According to the U.S. Citizenship and Immigration Services (USCIS), lawful permanent residents are legally recognized and lawfully recorded as having permanent residency in the U.S. Also known as “permanent residents,” lawful permanent residents receive a Form I-551 — more commonly called a “green card”— that verifies their ability to live and work in the United States.

 |G Series (G-1, G-2, G-3, G-4, G-5)||Employees of foreign governments or international organizations living in the United States.|